JeremiahKaren/35percent.github.io/_posts/2019-06-15-delays-and-delancey.md

 ## Castle Square

 The delays did not end with the planning committee approval.
 Planning approval was also needed for the Castle Square temporary facility, as a condition of the shopping centre development approval.
 While the proposal was made in [February 2018](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!0iVzasdHCgb1eVmQCrssOg%3d%3d!%7d%7d%7d), Delancey came forward with this application at the end of June and it went to committee on [7 Jan 2019](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=353&MId=6315&Ver=4).
-The final decision notice for the shopping centre application was then published on [10 Jan 2019](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!E6IobTn81r9jhON1O8ivDA%3d%3d!%7d%7d%7d), nearly a full year on.
+The final decision notice for the shopping centre application was then published on [10 Jan 2019](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!E6IobTn81r9jhON1O8ivDA%3d%3d!%7d%7d%7d), nearly a full year on and there hasn't been any progress since then.

 ## Where the fault lies...